Introduction to Welding Basics for Fabrication (2-2) 3 Cr. Hrs.

 This class serves as an introduction for individuals that have no welding or fabrication experience in various welding and fabrication processes.
-Covered in the course will be the set up and safe operation of gas welding and brazing, shielded metallic arc welding, gas metallic arc welding, gas tungsten arc welding, resistance welding, gas cutting and plasma cutting equipment as well as the safe set up and operation of equipment found in a welding fabrication facility.
-This class produces a good foundation for WELD 113 and is recommended for students interested in art and related metallic sculpture.
+Covered in the course will be the set up and safe operation of gas welding and brazing, shielded metal arc welding, gas metal arc welding, gas tungsten arc welding, resistance welding, gas cutting and plasma cutting equipment as well as the safe set up and operation of equipment found in a welding fabrication facility.

 (A requirement that must be completed before taking this course.)